White-booted racket-tail

 • Ocreatus underwoodii discifer

-Distribution: Northwestern Venezuela (Zulia and Falcón to Táchira and W Barinas) and northern Colombia (Norte de Santander).
+Distribution: Northwestern Venezuela (Zulia and Falcón to Táchira and western Barinas) and northern Colombia (Norte de Santander).
+Found in the Andes and foothills of northwestern Venezuela, then west into adjoining northern Colombia.

 • Ocreatus underwoodii incommodus